+It is also worth looking into making biweekly loan payments instead of monthly.
 When it comes to getting a better mortgage rate and improving your chances of getting accepted for a mortgage, a larger deposit will help.
 By having a larger deposit you are showing that you are willing to risk putting more money down, helping improve the lender’s confidence in you.
 When putting down a bigger deposit you will reduce the loan to value ratio meaning the bank is also lending you less as you are putting more upfront.
 If you are worried about not being accepted for a mortgage then why don’t you aim for a 20% deposit instead of a 10% deposit?
 This may mean you have to save for even longer but in the long run, you will benefit as your interest rate on the mortgage will be lower as well as a lower monthly mortgage payment.
-It is also worth looking into making biweekly loan payments instead of monthly.
-You can use tools such as this biweekly mortgage calculator to discover how much time and money you will make by doing this.

 Visit A Mortgage Broker

 When applying for a mortgage you should always shop around and visit one or two mortgage brokers before deciding which mortgage to go for.
 A mortgage broker has access to the whole market allowing them to contact different lenders at the same time, offering you the best rate for your situation.
 By having access to the whole market you will also benefit from them not being biased to one lender, instead, they can look at your financial position and find a lender that is more likely to accept you in the position you are in.
 For example, being self-employed can seem like a risk to a lender however there are special lenders out there that mortgage brokers have access to, in order to offer you a mortgage.
+They will also have tools like calculators to help you to understand your repayments, such as this calculator france, if you are looking to buy a property abroad.
 If you don’t visit a mortgage broker, make sure you go directly to a bank and visit multiple companies to make sure they are offering you the best rate.

 Lower Your Debt To Income Ratio